Black Friday: 10% Off With Code BF24 + 2 Free Formula Boxes/Cans for Orders of 12+ Boxes/Cans of Formula.

 • Irritability

 Many moms around the world ask the question of how to stop milk production if not breastfeeding?
-This is a perfectly valid question to ask no matter your reasoning!
-It's important to remember that drying up your milk is a highly individualistic process and it can take some time.
+This is a perfectly valid question to ask, no matter your reasoning for ending breast feeding.
+It's important to remember that drying up your milk is a highly individualistic process, and it can take some time.
+So try not to rush figuring out how to dry up breast milk fast.

 Patience, guidance from a qualified health professional, and self-care are critical components to smoothing out your breast milk suppression journey.
-We know it can be tough, but we also know women are tougher and we believe that you've got this 🙌!
+Remeber, the best way to dry up breast milk will be an approach tailored to your specific needs with the help of your health care provider.
+We know it can be tough, but we also know women are tougher.
+You've got this 🙌!

 1. Lactation suppression.
 Australian Breastfeeding Association.
 June 2020.